top of page

 When building your list of key requirements, aim to follow the SMART rule and make them specific, measurable, attainable, relevant, and time-based.
 This will help you measure the value the requirement will eventually produce.
 If you can measure it from the start, you’ll be able to evaluate this measured benefit against your ERP costs, which will help you calculate your return on investment.
 Similarly, ensure your requirements are attainable and relevant – and remember that not everything needs to be an essential requirement.
 Focus on your critical processes and challenges.
 Finally, they should be time-based, which means you’ll see the value within a couple of years.

-Your ERP partner and vendor will be a critical factor in the success of your ERP project.
-While gathering requirements for the type of software you’ll require, consider the kind of partner you’d like to work with.
+Unless you plan to implement in-house, your ERP implementation partner will be a critical factor in the success of your ERP project.
+While gathering requirements, also consider the kind of partner you’d like to work with.
 This is important because any ERP software you select will likely not be able to do everything you require – there might be process vs. functionality challenges.
-This is where a good partner will work with you to address these gaps to get to the required end result.
+This is where a good partner will work with you to address these gaps to get to the required result.

 Ebook download - 10 steps to ERP implementation success